 5. Remove the pan from the oven.
 Let the meatballs cool for 15 to 20 minutes while you bring the tomato sauce to a slow simmer.
 Use a pancake turner to slip under the fragile meatballs and lift them into the sauce.
 Cook them at a very gentle simmer about 10 to 15 minutes, or until an instant reading thermometer inserted in the center of a meatball reads 160°F.

-6. Carefully transfer the sauce and meatballs to a storage container and refrigerate overnight.
+6. Carefully transfer the sauce and meatballs to a storage container and refrigerate overnight if making ahead.

 Update: Tara wrote in with this story of the proposal: